 - 1. It is an invaluable first step for a Mentee to review existing knowledge and reflect on areas of strength and weakness (SWOT analysis proforma can be found in Appendix A).
 It is also useful to consider how this knowledge affects working practice.
 The Applicant may like to examine how they apply it in practice, or perhaps now recognise that there are additional skills they would like to acquire/develop in the workplace.
 It is worth spending some time on this activity so that the Applicant may maximise the potential learning during MCP.
 All thinking and reading/researching undertaken at this point can be usefully recorded in the Applicant's CPD portfolio.
-The SWOT analysis will also inform the Applicant's assessment development later on and aid in completing the practical skills log. - 2.
+The SWOT analysis will also inform the Applicant's assessment development later and aid in completing the practical skills log. - 2.
 Declaring disability.
-Whilst this is an individual choice to declare a disability, the Applicant should bear in mind that processes and systems can be put into place to support them on your placement in light of a disability.
+Whilst this is an individual choice to declare a disability, the Applicant should bear in mind that processes and systems can be put into place to support them on your placement considering a disability.
 Should an Applicant not wish to declare a disability then they will be considered 'fit to sit' their placement and any examinations.
 Disability requirements can be discussed with the Route Lead in the first instance. - 3.
 Mentees should reflect on personal and professional development needs.
 It will be useful to consider areas that are of particular interest but also areas which perhaps would benefit from further development.
 Trying to match these up with areas that may be most useful to achieve MACP membership and areas that may enhance career development in the future, will help the Applicant and their Mentor to structure their planned learning experience. - 4.
 Having reviewed prior learning and development needs, a selective list of learning objectives should be developed.
 It's important not be too ambitious at this point and consider the resources required to achieve the stated objectives.
-The period of mentorship can be used to collate evidence for the mentees portfolio and may wish to consider how to demonstrate evidence of dimension 10 of the IFOMPT criteria:
+This will be guided by dimension 10 of the IFOMPT criteria:

-Dimension 10: Demonstration of clinical expertise and continued professional commitment to the development of OMT practice
+Dimension 10: Demonstration of clinical expertise and continued professional commitment to the development of OMTpractice